red-hat-data-services/NeMo-Guardrails/docs/getting-started/installation-guide.md

 ## Requirements

-Review the following requirements to install the NeMo Guardrails Library.
+Review the following requirements to install the NeMo Guardrails library.

 | Requirement Type     | Details                                                                                                                                      |
 |----------------------|----------------------------------------------------------------------------------------------------------------------------------------------|